zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

 ...
 import qualified YourModulePrefix.ServiceN as ServiceN

--- Import specification that we are implementating. import qualified YourModulePrefix.X        as X
+-- Import specification that we are implementing. import qualified YourModulePrefix.X        as X